Software designed to help emerging VC and PE firms growFIND OUT MORE

 Isn’t “setting the goals” part of “understanding the needs”?
 Not exactly.

-Isn’t ‘understand the needs’ and ‘setting the goals’ the same thing?
-Not exactly.
 In software terms, understanding the needs is defining the business requirements, while goals define how the system is going to meet those needs.
-Shifting goals during the implementation can quickly bog down the process.
-Be honest and clear with your vendor up front so that everyone is moving towards the same target.
+Shifting goals during implementation can quickly bog down the process.
+Be honest and clear with your vendor up front so that everyone is moving toward the same target.
 The most successful organizations are the most cohesive – bonded by a single mission statement.
 Implementations are not that different.

-Many of the firms we work with don’t know what to expect from their implementation.
-That’s understandable.
-With all good intentions at the onset, things can start to move sideways quickly.
-Rationalized honesty about your current situation, realistic expectations, keeping the goal posts fixed, and a commitment to communication with your vendor can go a long way to keeping you out of the mud.
+Many of the firms we work with don’t know what to expect from their implementation, and that’s understandable.
+Even with all good intentions at the onset, things can start to move sideways quickly.
+Thinking honestly about your current situation, setting realistic expectations, keeping the goalposts fixed, and maintaining communication with your vendor can go a long way to keeping you out of the mud.